 The WHO played a critical role in the WBMT from its inception by providing substantial interest in and support of this new initiative.
-The collaborative relationship with the WHO culminated in an invitation in 2012 to apply for non-government organization (NGO in official relations) status.
-The WBMT submitted a comprehensive application, including a three-year plan, which was reviewed and formally approved by the WHO Executive Committee in January 2013.
-In 2015, the WBMT submitted a renewal application, and the WHO extended the WBMT's NGO in official relations status for another three years.
+The collaborative relationship with the WHO led to the current status as non-government organization (NGO in official relations), approved in January 2013.
+The WHO Executive Board reviewed the report of the relations and collaboration at its 144th session in January 2019 and decided to maintain WBMT in official relations with the WHO.
+In January 2022 the Executive Board will review the implementation plan again.

-As noted above, the WHO strongly supported the WBMT's early collaborative and unifying efforts.
-WHO representatives continue to attend meetings as "observers", assist in planning activities, and participate as forum presenters on a variety of relevant topics.
-Since acquiring NGO in official relations status, the WBMT is obliged to provide a set of deliverables to the WHO in constant pursuit of its educational, scientific, and philanthropic mission (Section 4.4).
+The WHO strongly supported the WBMT's early collaborative and unifying efforts.
+WHO representatives continue to attend meetings as observers, assist in planning activities, and participate as forum presenters on a variety of relevant topics.
+Since acquiring NGO in official relations status, the WBMT provides a set of deliverables to the WHO in pursuit of its educational, scientific, and philanthropic mission (Section 4.4).